 “Then Paul, knowing that some of them were Sadducees and the others Pharisees, called out in the Sanhedrin, ‘My brothers, I am a Pharisee, the son of a Pharisee.
 I stand on trial because of my hope in the resurrection of the dead.’
 When he said this, a dispute broke out between the Pharisees and the Sadducees, and the assembly was divided.”
 (Acts 23:6&7 NIV84)

 A ruckus developed in Jerusalem because Paul had arrived into town and he was considered enemy number one.
 He was a strict Pharisee who, according to the Jews, had committed the most vile treason when he converted to Christianity.
 They nearly killed him the day before.
 If it weren’t for Roman soldiers stepping in, he would have been dead.
-But today, he stands before his accusers and the shrewdest idea comes into his mind.
-Before him stand two groups of Jews: Pharisees who believe in the resurrection and Sadducees who do not believe in the resurrection.
-So, what does he do?
-He tells them all that he stands on trial before them because of his hope in the resurrection.
-Although this is an absolutely true statement by Paul, he also knows that it will incite an argument between his accusers.
+But this day he stood before his accusers and the shrewdest idea came into his mind.
+Before him stood two groups of Jews: Pharisees who believed in the resurrection and Sadducees who did not believe in the resurrection.
+So, what did he do?
+He told them all that he stood on trial before them because of his hope in the resurrection.
+Although this was an absolutely true statement by Paul, he also knew that it would incite an argument between his accusers.
 What better way to tear down the argument of those opposing you but by getting them into an argument with themselves?
-That’s exactly what happens.
+That’s exactly what happened.

 It’s all right if we are shrewd with the truths of God’s Word.